Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 These questions were assessed on several important criterion that reflect various aspect of implementation.
 A score of 0-3 was then applied (none, low, medium, high), with high scores representing a high priority.

-Given the vast number of recommendations examined in this project – 339 RCIADIC recommendations and approximately 70 coronial recommendations – it was important that where further action was required to achieve full implementation, those recommendations were prioritised so that efforts can be dedicated to those with the greatest potential to achieve significant improvements in justice outcomes for Aboriginal people.
+Given the vast number of recommendations examined in this project–339 RCIADIC recommendations and approximately 70 coronial recommendations–it was important that where further action was required to achieve full implementation, those recommendations were graded in order of priority so that efforts can be initially focused on those with the greatest potential to achieve significant improvements in justice outcomes for Aboriginal people.

 Plotting the total score for the ‘action and outcomes’ criteria against the total score for the ‘relevance and potential impact’ assisted to prioritise recommendations for future work:

-Recommendations that fall in the red zone are highly relevant with great potential to contribute to key Aboriginal justice outcomes but there is little evidence of action taken.
+• Red zone: low to moderate degree of action taken towards implementation, with further action necessary and likely to have a significant impact = highest priority for further work.
+These recommendations remain highly relevant, with great potential to contribute to key Aboriginal justice outcomes but there is little evidence of action taken.
 These are the highest priority for further work to complete implementation.

-The Project Team would transcribe the assessment and discussion of each Recommendation, while also providing a historical account for transparency and accountability.
+• The Project Team transcribed the assessment and discussion of each recommendation, providing a historical account for transparency and accountability.

 Home